 The Company's Constitution requires that an election of Directors must take place each year.
 In addition, Directors appointed to fill casual vacancies during the year must retire from office at the next annual general meeting following his or her appointment but are eligible for re-election by shareholders at that time.
-The Notice of Meeting for an annual general meeting sets out the background for the election and re-election of Directors, informs shareholders where they can find background information on the skills and experience of the relevant Director and provides a recommendation of the Board in relation to the proposed election or re-election.
+The Notice of Meeting for an annual general meeting sets out the background for the election and re-election of Directors, information on the skills and experience of the relevant Director and provides a recommendation of the Board in relation to the proposed election or re-election.